 Here are four reasons why these models can make it tough for the businesses they aim to serve.

 Rigid Engagement Frameworks.
 You have to know what you want before you might want it.
 Further, there is often a limit to how much flexibility a service or capital provider can exhibit in working with you.
 This means you have already vetted your own options and preferences and that you are willing to engage in the matter in which the service provider engages, not only upfront but on an ongoing basis.
 Flexibility is not the hallmark of these models, putting the onus on SMB leader to be educated and have it figured out beforehand.

 Natural Conflicts Around Transactions and Fees.
 The business model of finance service and capital providers creates natural conflicts which can cloud the going-in advice you are given.
 This can limit the value of a sounding board for the SMB leader to assess options, if the firm sitting across from the table is directly incentivized for you to engage/transact, and to do so now.
 Further, certain expertise is walled off behind a transaction conflict (such as investors) – without taking their capital first, they can’t help you.
 Again, the onus is on the SMB leader to have already determined the course, when those across the table might be the best ones to help you through those critical decisions.

 Upstream Talent Suck.
 Size matters in finance.
-So many of the traditional finance models earning fees based on asset or transaction size, or in the case of advisory, the size of the company served.
-Naturally, this has an impact on talent flow, as that percentage of a much bigger number or the hire hourly rate to the client flows through to the team’s compensation pool.
+So many of the traditional finance models earn fees based on asset or transaction size, or in the case of advisory, the size of the company served.
+Naturally, this has an impact on talent flow, as that percentage of a much bigger number or the higher hourly rate to the client flows through to the team’s compensation pool.
 Smaller businesses can thus feel shut out from the talent they need to make the best decisions and execute effectively.